oldsspecial/super-sniffle/README.md

 # super-sniffle

-A Python library for generating Neo4j Cypher queries in a functional and flexible way.
+A Python library for generating Neo4j Cypher queries in a functional and flexible way using an AST-based approach.

 ## Overview